pakshuang/ai-chat-survey/docs/api.md

   - `404` - Not Found
   - `500` - Internal Server Error

-## Responses
+## Survey Responses
+> [!WARNING] **Survey Responses (Response objects) are not to be confused with API Responses!**
+> Survey responses/reponse objects are collections of data from survey and chat and are json objects.
+API Responses are outputs from a server!

-These endpoints are used to submit, read, update, and delete responses, which are the combined data collected from the survey and chat completed by a single respondent.
+These endpoints are used to submit, read, update, and delete responses response objects, which are the combined data collected from the survey and chat completed by a single respondent.

-### 1. Submit Response
+### 1. Submit Survey Response

 - **Endpoint:** `/api/v1/responses`
 - **Method:** `POST`
-- **Description:** Submit a new response.
+- **Description:** Submit a new survey response (response object).
 - **Request Body:**

   ```json